Seconb/Roblox-Colorbot/README.md

 This project is protected by copyright, changes made must be approved by me through Github.

+I've already issued a DMCA takedown to a user who was advertising a copied version without credit to YouTube that also included an IP logger.

 ## FULL GUIDE

 Troubleshooting Guide: